Worm Gearing

 Axial pressure angle is entered for the ZA type worm, while normal pressure angle is entered for other types (ZN,ZI,ZK,ZH).
 Pressure angle is selected from 15º to 30º.

-Minimum number of gear teeth in dependence on pressure angle at zero gearing correction (table in Help).
+Minimum number of gear teeth in dependence on pressure angle at zero gearing correction.

 Pressure angle [º] Min. z2/NG